hyeonjae-park-data/energy-drink-blood-glucose/README.md

 | p-value | 0.208 |

 The caffeinated group had a mean glucose change of 31.43 mg/dL, compared with 33.81 mg/dL in the caffeine-free group.

+The estimated treatment effect was −2.38 mg/dL, meaning that the caffeinated group had an average glucose change 2.38 mg/dL lower than the caffeine-free group.

 ## Conclusion